Flourless Almond Butter Chocolate Chip Cookies

-These easy Flourless Almond Butter Chocolate Chip Cookies have no butter or flour!
+These easy Flourless Chocolate Chip Almond Butter Cookies have no butter or flour!
 These cookies are also sweetened with coconut sugar and are perfect for a healthier dessert.

 Have you ever tried flourless peanut butter cookies before?
 Several years ago, one of my coworkers told me how she made some cookies one night out of peanut butter, brown sugar, an egg, and baking soda.
 I was so intrigued that I went home and tried it out for myself.
 Guess what?
 They tasted just as delicious as a regular peanut butter cookie without the butter or flour.

 As I was working on some healthier dessert recipes for this month, those peanut butter cookies immediately came back to my mind.
 I knew I wanted to make a few changes to the recipe, so I decided to swap out the peanut butter and use almond butter.
-If you don’t have any almond butter, peanut butter will work just fine in these cookies too.

 Secondly, I wanted to make these cookies a little bit healthier.
 The original recipe I’ve used in the past uses 1 cup of sugar, which I was easily able to reduce down to 2/3 cup.
 Then, I swapped out the brown sugar for coconut sugar.
 I’ve used coconut sugar in some recipes on the blog in the past and I absolutely love it.
-Coconut sugar is a wonderful unrefined sugar that you can easily swap with brown sugar.

 These cookies bake up a little crispy on the edges and perfectly soft and chewy in the middle.
 I may or may not have eaten four of these the last time I made a batch, which sort of defeats the purpose of making a healthier dessert.
 But trust me when I say that they are that good!